galk-research/pddlsim/README.md

 ## Installation

 PDDLSIM is available on [PyPI](https://pypi.org/project/pddlsim/), requiring no external dependencies.
-Note that PDDLSIM requires on Python 3.12 or later.
+Note that PDDLSIM requires Python 3.12 or later.
 Earlier, legacy versions of PDDLSIM are also available on PyPI, but are unsupported, as these use Python 2.7.

 To install PDDLSIM using `pip`, run: